Strengths and Weaknesses for Job Interviews in 2023 [Best Answers]

 - Management skills

-When you’re answering strengths and weaknesses questions in job interviews, it’s essential to be genuine.
+When answering strengths and weaknesses questions in job interviews, it’s essential to be genuine.
 On top of that, always tell a story about your strengths and weaknesses.
 Give an example to highlight your point.
 When you’re answering questions about weaknesses, always put a positive spin.
 Make it clear what you’re doing to address that weakness.
 With that, you’ll ace your next job interview.